Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 Abu Dhabi Public Buses

 Abu Dhabi has a good network of public buses.
-The central bus station is the Abu Dhabi Bus Station in Al Wadha, the corner of 11th Street and Muroor Road.
+The central bus station is the Abu Dhabi Bus Station in Al Wadha, at the corner of 11th Street and Muroor Road.

 We recommend you download the DARB app for real-time public transport information in Abu Dhabi (Google Play) | Find it here on the App Store.

-However, you will need to get a Hafilat smart card, for AED 5 AED (or AED 10 if you do not want to use it anonymously).
+However, you will need to get aย Hafilat smart card, for AED 5 (or AED 10 if you do not want to use it anonymously).
 The cards can be purchased from some Lulu Supermarkets and Customer Care Centres.
 You must punch in and out with your Halifat card on each journey to be charged the correct fare.

-Not that the Dubai Nol card can be used on the Dubai to Abu Dhabi Intercity bus service, but it cannot be used on local bus services in Abu Dhabi.
+Note that the Dubai Nol card can be used on the Dubai to Abu Dhabi Intercity bus service, but it cannot be used on local bus services in Abu Dhabi.

 DOT Link Buses

-Four routes – M1, M2, M3 and M4 – serve stops such as Mazzyad Mall, Mussaffah Port, Dalma Mall, labour camps, and the main Mussaffah terminal.
+Four routes โ M1, M2, M3, and M4 โ serve stops such as Mazzyad Mall, Mussaffah Port, Dalma Mall, labour camps, and the main Mussaffah terminal.
 New routes were added to Khalifa City in early 2019.

 Driving in Abu Dhabi